-Thinking about getting a Chow Chow but worried about their aggressive reputation?
+Thinking about getting a Chow Chow, but worried about their aggressive reputation?
 They look unique and are very loyal.
 You might wonder if they’re safe for your home.

 Chow Chows were bred to guard in ancient China.
 This history might explain their protective nature.
 Their strong build and thick fur can also make them seem scary at first.